mcyph/speedysvc/README.rst

     breaking changes to the API.

 This module for python 3.6+ on Linux allows separating larger, more complex applications into smaller components (microservices).

-For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger..building many kinds of client-server software services is straightforward.
+For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger..building many kinds of client-server services is straightforward.
 Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information.